Amazon Hub

 Amazon 2022

-Amazon Hub is part of the Last Mile organization and exists to provide a safe and secure alternative to home delivery and returns, also known as Pickup.
-It results from a connected, complex ecosystem of delivery drivers, associates, and business partners such as CVS, property managers, and package locker technicians.
-Every participant in the ecosystem depends on physical and digital interactions through unique software, physical products, and workflows that promise on-time and secure package pick-up and frictionless returns for the retail Amazon customer.
+Amazon Hub is part of the Last Mile organization, providing a safe and secure alternative to home delivery and returns through our pickup network.
+Our service operates within a connected ecosystem of delivery drivers, associates, and business partners including CVS, property managers, and package locker technicians.
+Every participant in this ecosystem relies on seamless physical and digital interactions through specialized software, physical products, and workflows that ensure on-time, secure package pickup and frictionless returns for Amazon customers.

-The challenge: Build an experience design team and practice that starts with understanding the customer and needs of critical participants, collaborating to deliver Hub experiences, and innovating for the future.
+Build an experience design team and practice that begins with understanding customers and the needs of critical participants, collaborates to deliver exceptional Hub experiences, and innovates for the future.

-I approached this challenge with a framework or ingredients that I believe are essential for any successful design team or organization.
-These ingredients are People, Practice, and Process.
+I approached this challenge using a framework built on three essential ingredients for any successful design team or organization: People, Practice, and Process.

-As I started to learn more about the digital and physical design needs for Amazon Hub, I knew service design and design program management were key disciplines needed along with core product design.
-Luckily, I inherited backfill roles and worked with my recruiting team to build a pipeline while also reaching out to my network.
+As I began understanding the digital and physical design needs for Amazon Hub, I recognized that service design and design program management were essential disciplines needed alongside core product design.
+Fortunately, I inherited backfill roles and worked with my recruiting team to build a pipeline while also leveraging my professional network.

-The goal was to build an embedded model where designers would partner closely with product teams throughout the product development lifecycle—from problem identification through design, implementation, and launch.
-Expand the role of design as a driver and facilitator of innovation and strategy, providing a sustainable source of fuel for innovation.
-We intend to answer the question, “what is the right experience for this feature/technology/product?” and “what is the right feature/technology/product for the experience we are looking to create?”
+The goal was to build an embedded model where designers would partner closely with product teams throughout the entire product development lifecycle—from problem identification through design, implementation, and launch.
+This approach would expand design's role as a driver and facilitator of innovation and strategy, providing a sustainable source of fuel for innovation.
+We aimed to answer two critical questions: "What is the right experience for this feature/technology/product?" and "What is the right feature/technology/product for the experience we are looking to create?"

 I believe in building diverse teams with broad skills.
-When looking for the right hires at the proper levels, I knew they needed to have core design skills while also having the ability to influence a broader experience design transformation within the organization.
-In 2022 I reviewed over 200 potential candidates’ resumes and portfolios, conducted 60 phone screens, interviewed 25 candidates, and hired 6.
-It was a good start.
-To indeed have an effective embedded model, more hiring is to occur in 2023.
+When seeking the right hires at appropriate levels, I knew they needed core design skills while also having the ability to influence broader experience design transformation within the organization.
+In 2022, I reviewed over 200 potential candidates' resumes and portfolios, conducted 60 phone screens, interviewed 25 candidates, and hired 6.
+It was a strong start.
+To truly achieve an effective embedded model, additional hiring would be necessary in 2023.

 Practice

-The goal was to build a human center design practice that identifies the key customers or users and puts their needs and outcomes at the center, thus aligning teams around that outcome.
-It is a Practice that starts with understanding our customers, explores potential solutions and north star experiences, and builds in collaboration with other disciplines.
+The goal was to build a human-centered design practice that identifies key customers or users and puts their needs and outcomes at the center, thus aligning teams around those outcomes.
+This practice starts with understanding our customers, explores potential solutions and north star experiences, and builds through collaboration with other disciplines.
 We utilized a core Last Mile Experience Design mechanism called Durable Customer Outcomes.

-We discovered that besides the Amazon Retail Customer, we needed to consider four other vital customers/users and design specific outcomes.
-These are Delivery Drivers; Associates who work in Hub locations; technicians who install and service locations; and the partners such as CVS and Kohls who have Hub locations in and around their business.
+We discovered that beyond the Amazon Retail Customer, we needed to consider four other vital customers/users and design specific outcomes for each: Delivery Drivers; Associates who work in Hub locations; technicians who install and service locations; and partners such as CVS and Kohl's who have Hub locations in and around their businesses.

 Amazon Hub Retail Customer Service Blueprint.